nleinone/MindsetVisualizer/README.md

 The application, named as MindVisualizer, consists of 4 individual activities:
 StartActivity, ConnectionActivity, CalibrationActivity, and VisualActivity.
 The application also includes a class for the WorkManager Worker, which controls the colour changing of the screen, and Firebase Realtime database.
-The following figure shows the navigation between different activities, as well as the functional connection between the Firebase Realtime database, and WorkManager Worker class.
-Activities which heavily utilize the functions and features provided with the Muse SDK library are marked inside the "Muse SDK" square.
+The application visualizes the users EEG data (provided by the Muse Wearable headband) with changing screen colours.
+It also calculates the average alphawave EEG value for the calibration session.

 4.1.1.
 StartActivity